Venice Design Series

 Join Us

-The Venice Design Series showcases the remarkable architecture, brilliant design, and innovative cuisine of Los Angeles through a social justice lens.
+The Venice Design Series showcases the remarkable architecture, brilliant design, and innovative culture of Los Angeles through a social justice lens.
 All proceeds help Venice Community Housing further our mission of promoting affordable housing and supportive services across LA’s Westside.

 For any questions, please contact event co-founder Linda Lucks at 310-526-3857 or [email protected].

 2025 Events